Quantum Drinfeld Hecke Algebras: Quantum Drinfeld Hecke Algebras

+is a $\K$-basis for $\cH_{Q,\kappa}$.
+We call $B$ the {\em standard PBW basis} in this case and its elements {\em quasi-standard monomials}. \end{definition} One might alternatively call such algebras ``quantum graded Hecke algebras'' or ``skew Drinfeld Hecke algebras''.
 We use the phrase ``PBW basis'' in analogy with a Poincar\'e-Birkhoff-Witt basis for universal enveloping algebras of Lie algebras.
-Note that $\cH_{Q,\kappa}$ is a \qdha\ if and only if its associated graded algebra is isomorphic to a skew group algebra $\K_Q[V]\# G$ (see Sections~\ref{NoncommutativeTheorySection} and~\ref{GBPBWBasisSection}).
+Note that $\cH_{Q,\kappa}$ is a \qdha\ if and only if its associated graded algebra is isomorphic to a skew group algebra $S_Q(V)\# G$ (see Sections~\ref{NoncommutativeTheorySection} and~\ref{GBPBWBasisSection}).

 The braided Cherednik algebras of Bazlov and Berenstein~\cite{BazlovBerenstein} are special cases of \qdha s.
-If we set each $q_{ij}=1$ in the above construction of $\cH_{Q,\kappa}$ (and work over a field $\K$ of characteristic zero), we recover the classical (non-quantum) theory of {\bf graded Hecke algebras}, also called {\bf Drinfeld Hecke algebras} (see~\cite{Griffeth}, for example), which include symplectic reflection algebras and rational Cherednik algebras.
+If we set each $q_{ij}=1$ in the above construction of $\cH_{Q,\kappa}$ (and work over a field $\K$ of characteristic zero), we recover the classical (non-quantum) theory of {\em graded Hecke algebras}, also called {\em Drinfeld Hecke algebras} (see~\cite{Griffeth}, for example), which include symplectic reflection algebras and rational Cherednik algebras.
 These algebras were first defined by Drinfeld~\cite{Drinfeld} for arbitrary finite groups $G$.
 They were independently discovered and explored by Lusztig around the same time (see~\cite{Lusztig88, Lusztig89}) as graded versions of the affine Hecke algebra in the special case that $G$ is a Weyl group.
-(See~\cite{RamShepler} for an argument that Lusztig's algebras can be realized using Drinfeld's construction.)
+(See~\cite{RamShepler} for basic properties of these algebras and an argument that Lusztig's algebras can be realized using Drinfeld's construction.)
 Etingof and Ginzburg~\cite{EtingofGinzburg} later rediscovered these algebras (from a viewpoint of symplectic geometry and orbifold theory) for $G$ acting symplectically.
-We give some other examples with fixed quantum system of parameters:
+We give some other examples with fixed quantum system of parameters.

-\begin{definition} A matrix $Q = (q_{ij} \mid 1\leq i,j \leq n)$ with entries in $\K^*$ is a {\bf quantum system of parameters} if $q_{ij} = q_{ji}^{-1}$ and $q_{ii}=1$ for any $i,j$. \end{definition}
+\begin{definition} A matrix $Q = (q_{ij} \mid 1\leq i,j \leq n)$ with entries in $\K^*$ is a {\em quantum system of parameters} if $q_{ij} = q_{ji}^{-1}$ and $q_{ii}=1$ for any $i,j$. \end{definition}

 \begin{example} Set $\kappa\equiv 0$, $G=1$, and let $Q$ be a quantum system of parameters.
-Then the factor algebra $\cH_{Q,\kappa}$ is just the quantum polynomial algebra $\K_Q[V]$. \end{example}
+Then the factor algebra $\cH_{Q,\kappa}$ is just the quantum polynomial algebra $S_Q(V)$. \end{example}